RSDKModding/Sonic-Mania-Decompilation/README.md

 ## [Android](./dependencies/android/README.md)

 ## Other platforms
-Currently the only supported platforms are the ones listed above, however the backend uses libogg, libvorbis & SDL2 to power it, so the codebase is very multiplatform.
+Currently the only supported platforms are the ones listed above, however the backend is very modular, so the codebase is very multiplatform.
-If you've cloned this repo and ported it to a platform not on the list or made some changes you'd like to see added to this repo, submit a pull request and it'll most likely be added.

 # FAQ
 ### Q: The screen is tearing, how do I fix it?